Idleness76/Weavegraph/CONTRIBUTING.md

 Weavegraph began as a capstone project for a Rust online course, developed by contributors with backgrounds in Python and experience with LangGraph and LangChain.
 The goal was to bring similar graph-based workflow capabilities to the Rust ecosystem with modern concurrency, type safety, and performance benefits.

-While the project started in an educational context, **it has grown beyond the classroom** and continues active development as a production-ready framework.
-We're committed to maintaining and expanding Weavegraph well beyond the course completion.
+While the project started in an educational context, **it has grown beyond the classroom** and continues active development well beyond course completion.
+As an early beta framework (v0.1.x), we're actively evolving APIs and architecture based on real-world usage and community feedback.

 ## 🚀 Getting Started